givingjar/blog.givingjar.org/_posts/2017-02-15-charity-spotlight-lansing-symphony-orchestra.md

 permalink: /charity-spotlight-lansing-symphony-orchestra/
 tags: [spotlight]
 image:
-  path: /img/spotlight/lansing-symphony-orchestra/lansing-symphony-orchestra-.jpg
+  path: /img/spotlight/lansing-symphony-orchestra/lansing-symphony-orchestra-conducting.jpg
   width: 800
   height: 532
 description: >
   Lansing Symphony Orchestra performs classical music for a wide variety of audiences across Greater Lansing.
-Their diverse programming and education help them reach new ears, inspire and reinvigorate a love of orchestral music, and ensure the prosperity of local symphony.
+Their diverse programming and education help them reach new ears, inspire and nourish a love of orchestral music, and ensure the prosperity of local symphony.
 ---

 [Lansing Symphony Orchestra][1] performs classical music for a wide variety of audiences across Greater Lansing.
-Their diverse programming and education help them reach new ears, inspire and reinvigorate a love of orchestral music, and ensure the prosperity of local symphony.
+Their diverse programming and education help them reach new ears, inspire and nourish a love of orchestral music, and ensure the prosperity of local symphony.

 In this charity spotlight, I spoke with the Executive Director of Lansing Symphony Orchestra, Courtney Millbrook.

-![][2]
+![][3]

 ## Origin Story